Italy - Factors to watch on April 17

 ITALIAN POLITICAL CRISIS

-The anti-establishment 5-Star Movement chose a television journalist as its candidate for president on Tuesday and hinted it could co-operate with centre left if the journalist were elected.
+The anti-establishment 5-Star Movement chose a television journalist as its candidate for president on Tuesday and hinted it could co-operate with centre left if she were elected.

-Democratic Party leader Pier Luigi Bersani and former prime minister Silvio Berlusconi are expected to meet in Rome on Wednesday.
+ROME- Democratic Party leader Pier Luigi Bersani and former prime minister Silvio Berlusconi expected to meet.

-State-controlled financing agency Cassa Depositi e Prestiti (CDP) holds annual general meeting to approve FY results and appoint board members and top managers.

 ITALIAN DEBT